camilla-scandola/sql-wine-project/README.md

 6. Focused specifically on Piemonte wines and mapped key grape varieties (Nebbiolo, Barbera, Grignolino) to the UCI wine classes;

 7. Ranked all Italian wines by average rating and compared Piemonte varieties to national ranking results.

 ---

+**Tables**
+- The UCI Wine dataset (chemical analysis + class labels)
+- The Wine Magazine reviews dataset (geographic + rating + price data)
+- Wine Class Characteristics, which assigns qualitative levels to each class

+**Views**
+- `italian_wine_summary`: average rating and price grouped by variety and province for Italian wines
+- `piemonte_wines`: subset of Italian wines filtered for Piemonte with average rating and price
+- `piemonte_class_mapping`: Piemonte wines mapped conceptually to UCI wine classes based on grape variety
+- `italian_wine_ranked`: all Italian wines ranked by average rating using `DENSE_RANK()`

+---